MicrosoftDocs/learn/learn-pr/wwl-sci/explore-authentication-capabilities/includes/5-describe-password-protection-management.md

 With Microsoft Entra password protection, default global banned password lists are automatically applied to all users in an Microsoft Entra ID tenant.
 To support your own business and security needs, you can define entries in a custom banned password list.
 When users change or reset their passwords, these lists are checked to enforce the use of strong passwords.

-You should use extra features like Azure Active Directory multi-factor authentication, not just rely on strong passwords enforced by Microsoft Entra password protection.
+You should use extra features like multifactor authentication, not just rely on strong passwords enforced by Microsoft Entra password protection.

 ### Global banned password list